gmac/graphql-stitching-ruby/docs/type_resolver.md

-## GraphQL::Stitching::Resolver
+## GraphQL::Stitching::TypeResolver

-A `Resolver` contains all information about a root query used by stitching to fetch location-specific variants of a merged type.
+A `TypeResolver` contains all information about a root query used by stitching to fetch location-specific variants of a merged type.
 Specifically, resolvers manage parsed keys and argument structures.

 ### Arguments

-Resolvers configure arguments through a template string of [GraphQL argument literal syntax](https://spec.graphql.org/October2021/#sec-Language.Arguments).
+Type resolvers configure arguments through a template string of [GraphQL argument literal syntax](https://spec.graphql.org/October2021/#sec-Language.Arguments).
 This allows sending multiple arguments that intermix stitching keys with complex object shapes and other static values.

 #### Key insertions